NikolaLemmens/Creating-AR-With-Vuforia/README.md

 # Creating-AR-With-Vuforia

-Basic AR app using the Vuforia Engine.
+Basic AR app using the Vuforia Engine: Shooting a turret canon via an interactable button onto a drone.

-This project is based on the official Unity Tutorial.
-Refactored by adding a PlayOnState script.
+This project is based on an official Unity Tutorial.

+Refactored by adding a CustomTrackableEventHandler script.